ibm-cloud-docs/EventStreams/disaster_recovery.md

 - After the support ticket has been processed, enable mirroring between cluster B (now the source) and cluster A (now the target).
 See [Mirroring setup](/docs/EventStreams?topic=EventStreams-mirroring_setup) for further details.
 - The source cluster A now becomes the target cluster.
 - The target cluster B becomes the new source cluster.
-- Enable any topics to be mirrored from cluster B to cluster A. This can be done by using the [User controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls).
+- Enable any topics to be mirrored from cluster B to cluster A. You can do this by using the [User controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls).

 Next, make sure that data is being replicated into cluster A by examining the topics from cluster B appearing on cluster A. These topics have the suffix from the new source cluster, B.